r-Techsupport/TechSupportBot/documentation/PrivacyPolicy.md

 - Command usage (author, channel, content up to 100 characters)

 **XP System**
-- User ID and guild ID paired with an integer XP value, updated whenever a qualifying message is sent
+- **User ID** and **guild ID** paired with an integer XP value, updated whenever a qualifying message is sent

 **Applications**
-- Application submissions are stored in the database tied to the applicant's User ID
+- **Application submissions** are stored in the database tied to the applicant's User ID

 **Duck Hunt (Fun Module)**
-- User ID and duck hunt statistics (kill/friend counts, speed records) stored per user
+- **User ID** and duck hunt statistics (kill/friend counts, speed records) stored per user

 **Grabs**
-- User ID and content of messages "grabbed" by moderators or other users
+- **User ID** and content of messages "grabbed" by moderators or other users

 ## 3. How We Use Your Data
 Data is used solely for the legitimate operation of the server:
-- Moderation records (warnings, bans, notes) are used by server moderators to maintain community safety and accountability
+- **Moderation records** (warnings, bans, notes) are used by server moderators to maintain community safety and accountability
-- Modmail threads allow users to privately contact the moderation team and allow staff to track conversation history
+- **Modmail threads** allow users to privately contact the moderation team and allow staff to track conversation history
-- Event logs are used by administrators to audit server activity and investigate incidents
+- **Event logs** are used by administrators to audit server activity and investigate incidents
-- XP data is used to reward participation and assign XP-based roles
+- **XP data** is used to reward participation and assign XP-based roles
-- Application data is used to process membership or role applications
+- **Application dat**a is used to process membership or role applications
-- Fun module data (duck hunt, grabs) is used for community engagement features
+- **Fun module data** (duck hunt, grabs) is used for community engagement features

 We do not sell, share or transfer your data to any third parties.

 ## 4. Data Retention
-- Moderation records (warnings, bans, notes, modmail bans) are retained indefinitely unless manually removed by a moderator or deleted by you via the `/data_delete` command (if you have administrator access to the Bot, otherwise please see section 5)
+- **Moderation records** (warnings, bans, notes, modmail bans) are retained indefinitely unless manually removed by a moderator or deleted by you via the `/data_delete` command (if you have administrator access to the Bot, otherwise please see section 5)
-- Ban logs are retained indefinitely for moderation audit purposes
+- **Ban logs** are retained indefinitely for moderation audit purposes
-- Modmail thread content is archived (not deleted) when a thread is closed and remains in the modmail forum channel
+- **Modmail thread content** is archived (not deleted) when a thread is closed and remains in the modmail forum channel
-- Event logs are sent to Discord log channels and subject to Discord's own message retention
+- **Event logs** are sent to Discord log channels and subject to Discord's own message retention
-- XP, application, duck hunt, and grab data are retained indefinitely until manually cleared or until you request deletion via `/data_delete` to the appropriate channel of communication
+- **XP, application, duck hunt, and grab data** are retained indefinitely until manually cleared or until you request deletion via `/data_delete` to the appropriate channel of communication

 ## 5. Your Rights and Data Deletion
 You have the right to request deletion of certain personal data.
 The Bot provides a built-in `/data_delete` command that allows you to permanently and irreversibly delete: